nikolmichaelidou/CI-Project-1/readme.md

 This website is targeted towards equastrians that enjoy trail riding and learning more horsemanship.
 In addition, the purpose of the website is to invite more people to equastrian center, based in Currium, CY, for coffee meet ups.
 ![homepage](/assets/imgs/screenshots/homepage.jpg)
 <br>
+<h2> Planning </h2>
+Before starting building the website, first I had to figure out:

+- The purpose of the website
+  - Who is it for?
+Is it for a very specific group of people?

+ I decided to build the perfect equestrian center website.
+A place where fellow equestrians could also build a community.
+ Most equestrian websites are very plain looking.
+  - No photos
+  - Just a plain white background
+  - No small summary of the founder

 <h2> Features </h2>
 <hr>